 The Torres Strait Scientific Advisory Committee (TSSAC) is making its annual public call for applications to address research priorities identified for potential funding in 2021-22.

 The TSSAC is a Protected Zone Joint Authority advisory body.
 The TSSAC provides guidance on fisheries related research priorities and assesses proposals for Torres Strait Fisheries research each year.
 Research priorities have been identified by individual fishery Resource Assessment Groups (RAGs), Working Groups (WG) and Management Advisory Committees (MACs).

-Research funding is assessed in two stages by the TSSAC, through pre-proposals, then successful applications will be asked to submit full proposals.
-As limited funding is available, applicants are encouraged to apply for projects relating directly to the scopes provided as a guide when developing their pre-proposals to meet the identified need for the project.
+Research funding proposals are assessed in two stages by the TSSAC, through pre-proposals, then successful applicants will be asked to submit full proposals.
+As limited funding is available, applicants are encouraged to apply for projects relating directly to the scopes provided as a priority.